leonweber/leonweber.github.io/content/about.md

 # About me
 {{< figure class="avatar" src="/picture.png" alt="avatar">}}

-I am a researcher at [MaiNLP](https://mainlp.github.io/) where I work with Barbara Plank on human-centric NLP.
-Currently, I am trying to figure out how human-in-the-loop approaches can be used to improve NLP models.
+I am a post-doctoral researcher at [MaiNLP](https://mainlp.github.io/) where I work with Barbara Plank on human-centric NLP.
 I am also still interested in the application of NLP to the biomedical domain.

 Before that I was a PhD student at Humboldt University of Berlin and MDC Berlin where I worked on biomedical NLP with Ulf Leser and Jana Wolf.